-- The water in the spa should never exceed 104°F. Water temperatures between 100°F and 104°F are considered safe for a healthy adult.
+- The water in the spa should never exceed 104°F (40°C).
+Water temperatures between 100°F (38°C) and 104°F (40°C) are considered safe for a healthy adult.
 Lower water temperatures are recommended for extended use (exceeding 10 minutes) and for young children.
-Extended use can cause hyperthermia. - Pregnant or possibly pregnant women should limit spa water temperatures to 100°F. Failure to do so may result in permanent injury to your baby.
+Extended use can cause hyperthermia. - Pregnant or possibly pregnant women should limit spa water temperatures to 100°F (38°C).
+Failure to do so may result in permanent injury to your baby. - Do not use spa immediately following strenuous exercise.